youngprofessional/2015/README.md

 - Take-off Time
 - Landing Time

+## Checks

+The checks will be defined as an input file of the application.
+Each check will have a short-name and triggering events.
+In case of multiple triggers, it is enough to have only one of them to trigger a violation.

+Some checks include others. eg. "B" check is a more complete check, it will include "A" check.
+So in case "B" check is performed, the "A" check is also considered performed.

 ## Flight hours

 The amount of flight hours is to be calculated is dependent on the status of the leg: